 Prior to the arrival of the dog in the family, the father or mother of the child follows a training week provided by the Mira Foundation.
 This training ensures that the parent knows how to interact effectively with the dog in order to bring the dog and the child to interact together.
 Trainers who have worked with dogs are responsible for this training and with their parents throughout the process.

 Want to receive a service dog?
-Simply print the application form below, complete and e-mail it to email@example.com or send it by mail to Noel Champagne, Mira Foundation, 1820 Rang Nord-Ouest, Ste-Madeleine, Quebec, J0H 1S0.
+Simply print the application form below, complete and e-mail it to firstname.lastname@example.org or send it by mail to Mira Foundation, 1820 Rang Nord-Ouest, Ste-Madeleine, Quebec, J0H 1S0.